-We have been practicing bankruptcy law for over 35 years.
+We have been practicing bankruptcy law for over 35 years and we’re here to make sure you are the ideal bankruptcy client.
 We are committed to helping our clients get out of debt and move on with their lives.
 As attorneys, we have certain duties owed to our clients and the court.
 In bankruptcy, our clients also have things that they must do in order to receive all the benefits and have a successful bankruptcy.

 How To Be the Ideal Bankruptcy Client